Dota2ProTips

 Who are the playoffs invites?

 PlayOff_Invites_1winEssenceSeries Well, we have our usual suspects here, basically the top 4 of the teams' rankings.
 We already know that Aurora Gaming will perform well at this tournament since they took second place at the PGL Wallachia Season 8, and they are in shape, so to say.
+UPDATE: Aurora Gaming withdrew from the tournament.

 But what about the other 3 invites?
 Let's investigate things below.